gully/decotengu/doc/index.rst

 Introduction
 ============

-DecoTengu is Python decompression library to experiment with various implementations of Buhlmann decompression model with Eric Baker's gradient factors (other decompression models might be possible in the future).
-Basic implementation of the decompression model is provided and its different parts can be replaced with different code routines.
+DecoTengu is Python dive decompression library to experiment with various implementations of Buhlmann decompression model with Eric Baker's gradient factors (other decompression models might be possible in the future).

+..
+Basic
+.. implementation of the decompression model is provided and its different
+.. parts can be replaced with different code routines.

 The results of DecoTengu calculations are decompression stops and tissue saturation information.
 Third party applications can use those results for